At a Glance

 ✨Prepare for Scenario Questions

 Anticipate scenario-based questions where you may need to demonstrate your problem-solving and time management skills.
-Think about past situations where you had to manage multiple priorities or adapt your approach to meet a child's needs, and be ready to share those experiences.
+Think about past situations where you had to adapt your approach or manage multiple priorities, and be ready to explain your thought process.